Inkjet printing: Business model

 In 2007, Eastman Kodak entered the inkjet market with its own line of All-In-One printers based on a marketing model that differed from the prevailing practice of selling the printer at a loss while making large profits on replacement ink cartridges.
 Kodak claimed that consumers could save up to 50 percent on printing by using its lower-cost cartridges filled with the company's proprietary pigmented colorants while avoiding the potential problems associated with off-brand inks.
-This strategy proved unsuccessful and Kodak exited the consumer inkjet printer business in 2012.
+This strategy proved unsuccessful, and Kodak exited the consumer inkjet printer business in 2012.

 A more recent development is the supertank printer, which uses an integrated continuous ink system.
-Supertank printers are defined by their large, permanently-installed ink tanks which are filled from ink bottles.
+Supertank printers are defined by their large, permanently installed ink tanks which are filled from ink bottles.
 The printer itself is typically sold at a substantial premium, but ink bottles are inexpensive and contain enough ink to print thousands of pages.
 Supertank printers generally ship with full bottles of ink in the box, allowing up to two years of printing before the tanks needs to be refilled.
 Epson pioneered this technology by launching the EcoTank range, first in Indonesia in 2010, with a North American launch in 2015.
 The supertank concept proved commercially successful, and Canon and HP launched their own lines of supertank printers, under the names MegaTank (Canon) and Smart Tank (HP).

+Region-coding of printers and ink cartridges

+Many manufacturers give their printers and cartridges region codes, comparable to those of DVDs, so customers cannot import them from a cheaper region.
+The region code can be changed a few times by the customer or the customer-service department of the manufacturer, but then, the printer is region-locked like a RPC-2 DVD drive.

+One method to bypass printer-region-coding is to store empty cartridges from the old region and refill them with ink from the new region, but, as mentioned above, many modern ink cartridges have chips and sensors to prevent refilling, which makes the process more difficult.
+On the Internet, there are refill instructions for different printer models available.
+Another method is to have ink cartridges from the old region shipped to the new region.

+Some manufacturers of region-coded printers also offer region-free printers specially designed for travelers.